cedric190703/local-chat/README.md

 ### Web Search

 The application can search the web using the DuckDuckGo API.
 It then attempts to scrape the content of the search results to provide you with the most relevant information.
 However, this feature is not perfect and may sometimes fail to scrape the content correctly, as some websites are difficult to scrape.
-But, as you can see, it can also work surprisingly well!
+As you can see in the image below, there are some errors in the console which are due to scraping errors on the web search.

 ![Web Search Input](public/web_search_chat_input.png)

+But, as you can see, it can also work.

 ![Web Search Output](public/web_search_chat_output.png)

+To have better results, it would be necessary to switch to solutions with search APIs made for AIs, like Tavily.

 ## Future Improvements